 5. Install a new sign.
 It is the first thing a potential buyer will see when they arrive at the property.

 6. All outstanding maintenance tasks should be addressed promptly.
 Do not leave such tasks to the last minute.

-7 – Ensure that the property manager’s office looks efficient and organized.
-It should reflect a welcoming environment and have a few amenities for potential tenants.
+7. The property manager’s office should be efficient and organized.
+It must be a welcoming environment with a few amenities for the tenants.

 Frequently Asked Questions

-Investors offer the fastest and most flexible way to sell a multifamily property.
-If you’re looking to sell on a particular date or would like to do a 1031 exchange then working with another investor is the way to go.
-Most first time home buyers just don’t have the money or credit to make such a large purchase.
+A real investment company will offer the fastest and most flexible way for you to sell a multifamily property.
+If you wish to sell on a specific date, or would like to undergo a 1031 exchange, an investor is the path for you.
+Many first-time home buyers do not have the money or credit for a significant purchase, like a house.